Code-Institute-Submissions/chibitales_milestoneproject1/README.md

 * More static and most likely one time information is accessible via the second two sections: Setup and Trade

+* Both are following a learning curve from new to experienced

 For both audiences all relevant links are accessible from anywhere:

 * Open the game - click the Hero image